Game Design Inspired by Quantum Physics: A Case Study on The Quantum Photo Booth: Development of the STAGE Lab Quantum Casino

-The development of the quantum games followed the scientific process, using a top-down means to answer the following question: how can the principles of quantum physics be clearly and accurately illustrated through a game that is easy for people of diverse ages and educational backgrounds.
-The team began by playing and analyzing existing games for inspiration.
-This research of pre-existing games \cite{fuchs2020quantum,lin2020quantum,salimi2009investigation} was supplemented by brainstorming and the invention of original game ideas.
-Upon the development of a game idea, the team prototyped its rules, designed and playtested it with a diverse group, and gathered feedback.
-The team created seven quantum games: \begin{itemize} \item Three card games: “Chicago Quant’em” (inspired by Texas Hold’em), “17” (inspired by Blackjack, also known as 21), and “Quabble,” \item three digital games: “Qunnect 4,” “Tailspin,” and “Qubette,” and \item one digital “experience”: “Quantum Photo Booth,” in collaboration with IBM. \end{itemize}
+The development of the games followed the scientific method, using a top-down means to answer the question, "How can the concepts of quantum physics be clearly and accurately illustrated through games that are easy to understand for people of diverse ages and educational backgrounds?"
+The team began by playing and analyzing existing physics-based games for inspiration.
+This research of pre-existing games \cite{fuchs2020quantum,lin2020quantum,salimi2009investigation} was supplemented by brainstorming and inventing original game ideas.
+Upon devising a game idea, the team prototyped its rules, designed and playtested it with a diverse group, and gathered feedback.
+The team created seven games: \begin{itemize} \item Three card games: “Chicago Quant’em” (inspired by Texas Hold’em), “17” (inspired by Blackjack, also known as 21), and “Quabble.” \item Three digital games: “Qunnect 4,” “Tailspin,” and “Qubette.” \item One interactive “experience” created in collaboration with IBM: “The Quantum Photo Booth.” \end{itemize}

-After receiving feedback on the first version of each game from theplaytesters, the team revised various aspects, including game mechanics, game design, and level of difficulty.
-The team repeated this process of playtesting and revising numerous times, running the games with different groups of players on The University of Chicago campus and continuously incorporating the feedback to improve each version.
-The development of each game often involved the creation of different levels, to make the games both mechanically and conceptually engaging for people of various ages.
-Thus, the target audience for these games ranges from \~ age 10 and up, and from those with no scientific knowledge to scientific experts.
+After receiving feedback on the first version of each game from the playtesters, the team revised various aspects, including game mechanics, game design, and difficulty level.
+The team repeated this process of playtesting and revising numerous times, running the games with different groups of players and continuously incorporating the feedback to improve each version.
+The development of each game often involved the creation of different levels, to make the games engaging for people of various ages.
+Thus, the target audience for these games is anybody from age ten and up and from those with no scientific knowledge to scientific experts.